WHAT TO PACK FOR A BEACH DAY WITH TODDLERS

 So those are our must-have supplies when beachin' it with a toddler.
 It's not easy chasing a strong-willed child around the beach, getting sand out of their mouth and protecting them from crawling straight into an oncoming wave.
 However, it is so worthwhile to experience.
 I'll even say it's fun if you go in with the right attitude and low expectations.

 So yeah.
 Be prepared, bring lots of sunscreen and water, and know that you won't be laying on a towel sipping wine out of a can and working on your tan.
-Do that, and your beach day with your little monster should be a rousing success.
+With your expectations in check, your beach day with your little monster should be a rousing success.

 Did I miss any must-have supplies?
 Let me know in the comments below!